Suggesting an edit

 - **Jurisdiction-specific nuance.** The kit leans Australian and UK in places.
 If a framework lands differently in your region — different regulators, different market norms, different vendor landscape — tell us how.

-- **Better checklists.** If a chapter's end-of-chapter checklist would be more useful with two extra items or one fewer, say so and explain why.
+- **Better checklists.** If a chapter's checklist would be more useful with two extra items or one fewer, say so and explain why.

 ## What we tend not to merge